 We thus consider an atom in the vibrating optical lattice potential of Eq.~(\ref{H_basic}) in the presence of an additional secondary optical lattice vibrating in time in the same way.
-Also, the previously considered harmonic vibration must now be modulated according to $f_x(t) = \sum_{n\ne 0} f_n^{(x)} e^{in\omega t/s}$.
+Also, the previously considered harmonic vibration must now be modulated according to a tailored signal $f_x(t) = \sum_{n\ne 0} f_n^{(x)} e^{in\omega t/s}$.
 The total Hamiltonian of the system reads \be \bar H(x,p_x,t) = H(x,p_x,t) + V_1\sin^2(2x+\phi) + p_x f_x(t), \ee where $H$ is given in (\ref{H_basic}), $V_1\ll V_0$ and $\phi\ne 0$.
-The classical secular approximation now yields the effective Hamiltonian with an additional linear term, $\bar H_i = P^2/(2\bar m_{\rm eff}) - \bar V_{\rm eff} \cos(s\Theta) + U_x\Theta$, where \be U_x\Theta = \sum_{n\ne 0}f_{-n}^{(x)}p_n(E)e^{in\Theta}, \ee and we assume that $U_x 2\pi/s$ is smaller than the energy gap between the first and second energy bands of $\bar H_i$ with $f_x(t) = 0$.
+The goal is to engineer the effective Hamiltonian with an additional linear term, $\bar H_i = P^2/(2\bar m_{\rm eff}) - \bar V_{\rm eff} \cos(s\Theta) + U_x\Theta$, where \be U_x\Theta = \sum_{n\ne 0}f_{-n}^{(x)}p_n(E)e^{in\Theta}, \ee and $U_x 2\pi/s$ is smaller than the energy gap between the first and second energy bands of $\bar H_i$ with $f_x(t) = 0$.
 This requires that the additional modulation $f_x(t)$ of the lattices' motion is chosen in such a way that $f_{-n}^{(x)}p_n(E)$ are the Fourier components of the linear potential $U_x \Theta$.
 Here $p_n(E)$ are Fourier components of $p_x(t)$ corresponding to the motion of a particle on the unperturbed resonant orbit, i.e. $p_x(t) = \sum_n p_n(E) e^{in\Omega(E)t}$ with $\Omega(E) = \omega/s$ \cite{sup1}.
-Note that for $V_1 = 0$, the even components $p_{2m}(E) = 0$, therefore in order to realize the linear potential (\ref{linearV}) we have to add the secondary optical lattice, cf. (\ref{second}) to provide $p_{2m}(E)\ne 0$.
-The presence of the linear potential in the effective Hamiltonian $\bar H_i$ indicates that in the frame moving along the resonant orbit a particle experiences a potential tilt.
-Eigenstates of the quantized version of $\bar H_i$ are localized in $\alpha = 1,\dots,s$ sites of the potential $-\bar V_{\rm eff}\cos(s\Theta)$ and they are Wannier states $w_{i,\alpha}(\Theta)$ and hopping between different sites is suppressed.
+Note that for $V_1 = 0$, the even components $p_{2m}(E) = 0$, therefore in order to realize the linear potential (\ref{linearV}) we have to add the secondary optical lattice, cf.~(\ref{second}), to provide $p_{2m}(E)\ne 0$.
+The presence of the linear potential in the effective Hamiltonian $\bar H_i$ describing a single site indicates that in the frame moving along the resonant orbit a particle experiences a potential tilt.
+Eigenstates of the quantized version of $\bar H_i$ are localized in $\alpha = 1,\dots,s$ sites of the potential $-\bar V_{\rm eff}\cos(s\Theta)$; and they form a localized basis similar to the Wannier state basis which we also denote $w_{i,\alpha}(\Theta)$ but hopping between sites with different $\alpha$ is suppressed.